 I’ve watched a pair of belted kingfishers on Rattlesnake Creek in Missoula seek out their homes every spring since 2009.
 Like careful home buyers, they test out old holes and newer ones, and often just opt for a new piece of real estate on the bank to dig a fresh home for the season.

-Ever since visiting the cliff dwellings at Bandelier National Monument, I’ve been struck by the similarity of homes, especially after spotting one hole at Bandelier among the dwellings that looked like a kingfisher nest.
+Ever since visiting the cliff dwellings at Bandelier National Monument, I’ve been struck by the similarity.
 One way to tell if you’ve found a kingfisher hole is to look for furrow marks at the hole entry that marks the comings and goings of birds as they incubate eggs and feed nestlings.

 Check out the hole from the Rattlesnake Creek kingfisher bank in Missoula.
 Note the furrow at the entry.
 Then compare the nest with the hole in the cliff at Bandelier National Monument:

 Hiking downstream from the cliff dwellings on Frijoles Creek to a waterfall, I found a belted kingfisher nest bank.